FIREFIGHTER 1 PROGRAM

 STEPS TO COMPLETE ELIGIBILITY FOR FIRE ACADEMY 060 (010) BASIC FIRE ACADEMY

 To learn as much as you can about being a firefighter, please call our Counseling Department at (714) 564-6100 to find out the dates for the next Fire Tech Orientation.
 Purchase a copy of the Santa Ana College catalog in the Don Bookstore and read all about the degree options available such as our most popular Public Fire Service Option (0646).

 You have made the decision to become a firefighter.
 There is considerable competition for every job, so provide yourself with every chance of success.
 Be properly prepared to take maximum advantage of all opportunities that will help you achieve your goal.
 The more you have to offer a potential employer the better your chances of being hired.

 MEASURE YOUR EXISTING SKILLS AND ABILITIES

-Testing times are available by calling (714) 564-6148.
-The Placement Testing Office is located in the Library on the second floor.
+Testing times are available by calling (714) 564-6147.
+The Assessment Center is located in the Library building on the second floor.